Pauli-type coupling between spinors and curved spacetime: Non-degenerate Lagrangian of the Dirac field

-In this paper we focus on the impact of this set of postulates on the Dirac field in the Lagrangian picture.
-A non-degenerate Lagrangian for the Dirac field has been introduced by Gasiorowicz~\cite{gasiorowicz66}, and later discussed by Hehl et al.~\cite{hehl91} in the context of the Gordon decomposition of the energy-momentum- and spin currents.
-It utilizes the fact that the Euler-Lagrange equation is unaffected by adding a divergence term to the Lagrangian.
+A non-degenerate Lagrangian for the Dirac field was proposed by Gasiorowicz~\cite{gasiorowicz66} to show that the indeterminacy of a Lagrangian leads to ambiguities when formally applying the ``minimum coupling'' recipe\footnote{This should not be confused with the Gordon decomposition of the Dirac current to generate the standard Pauli term $\propto q/m$, see, e.g., Hehl et al.~\cite{hehl91}.}.
+It utilizes the fact that the Euler-Lagrange equation is unaffected by adding a divergence (surface) term to the Lagrangian.
 The specific choice

 with